normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaDeploy.md

 # Deploy to Lambda using CloudFormation

-To deploy the Lambda function we can use either the [AWS Toolkit for Visual Studio](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2017) or the
+To deploy the Lambda function we can use either the <a href="https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2017" target="_blank">AWS Toolkit for Visual Studio</a> or the <a href="https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools" target="_blank">Amazon.Lambda.Tools.NET Core global tool</a>.
-[Amazon.Lambda.Tools](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) .NET Core global tool.

 When we deployed the DynamoDB Stream Lambda function we had to create an IAM role before deploying.
 This time our IAM role will be created as part of the CloudFormation template.